coinmetrics/api-client-python/docs/docs/api_client.md

 **Arguments**:

 - `markets` (`list(str), str`): list of market ids.
 Market ids use the following naming convention: `exchangeName-baseAsset-quoteAsset-spot` for spot markets, `exchangeName-futuresSymbol-future` for futures markets, and `exchangeName-optionsSymbol-option` for options markets. e.g., `'coinbase-btc-usd-spot'`, `'bitmex-XBTUSD-future'`
-- `frequency` (`str`): Default: "10s" The frequency at which market order books and quotes are provided.
-Supported values: 10s, 1m, 1h, 1d.
+- `granularity` (`str`): Downsampling granularity of market order books and quotes.
+Supported values are raw, 1m, 1h, and 1d.
 - `page_size` (`int`): number of items returned per page when calling the API.
 If the request times out, try using a smaller number.
 - `paging_from` (`PagingFrom, str`): Defines where you want to start receiving items from, 'start' or 'end' of the timeseries.
 - `start_time` (`datetime, date, str`): Start time of the timeseries.
 Multiple formats of ISO 8601 are supported: 2006-01-20T00:00:00Z, 2006-01-20T00:00:00.000Z, 2006-01-20T00:00:00.123456Z, 2006-01-20T00:00:00.123456789Z, 2006-01-20, 20060120